 What else?
-There used to be a nice tradition in the West, when the little ones were given a wing pins to commemorate their flight.
-It is now a faded tradition, but while travelling somewhere in the United States with one of the major airlines which are known to be proud of their decades-long heritage, you can still try to ask if a flight attendant have one to award your child.
-While no new wing pins are issued nowadays without a very special occasions, it is known that they still could be stashed somewhere – probably even near the airplane models for on-board sale.
+There used to be a nice tradition in the West when the little ones were given wing pins to commemorate their flight.
+It is now a faded tradition, but while traveling somewhere in the United States with one of the major airlines which are known to be proud of their decades-long heritage, you can still try to ask if a flight attendant has one to award your child.
+While no new wing pins are issued nowadays without a very special occasion, it is known that they still could be stashed somewhere – probably even near the airplane models for on-board sale.

 Pilots can not share their meals with each other

 It is quite a wide-known fact now that on most longer flights pilots and co-pilot are served different meals in case one of them would experience any kind of food poisoning.
 That way the other would still be able to safely operate the aircraft.
 What is more, these rules often state that a pilot can not even give co-pilot a bite of their snack to taste – and vise Versa.
 And while a lot of major airlines, in fact, take security seriously and do really follow this guideline, some air carriers find it impossible to string along with it – mainly due to operational reasons.
 United Airlines captain Laura Russo once stated that while such precept is an obviously clever idea, “meals between pilots are often identical, and there is no stipulation otherwise.”